-If you use a wheelchair, as 30 percent of our members do, you know how important it is to have your equipment in tiptop shape.
-That’s why ICS took action early on in the life of our agency, creating the only comprehensive, community-based wheelchair evaluation, repair and maintenance program in NYC.
+If you use a wheelchair, you know how important it is to have your equipment in tiptop shape.
+That’s why ICS created the only comprehensive, community-based wheelchair evaluation, repair and maintenance program in New York City.

 What every wheelchair user needs to know

-ICS Wheelchair Technician Ellsworth Mitchell kicked off each session with an overview of what to look for, beginning with manual chairs.
-“Every wheelchair user needs an understanding of the basics.
+On a Roll Wheelchair Technician Ellsworth Mitchell says, “Every wheelchair user needs an understanding of the basics.
 Things to monitor are that your upholstery and arm pads are in the proper place and secure, that your tires are not worn, that your brakes work smoothly, that stationary leg rests are securely in place and that moving leg rests swing out fully.”

-“Like Mercedes Benz, they give you a courtesy car if yours is in the shop,” a woman attending the session interjected, to laughter.
+“Like Mercedes Benz, they give you a courtesy car if yours is in the shop,” one member said, to laughter.